 Hawaii legalized medical cannabis in 2000 in the form of Act 228.
 However, Act 228 only authorized qualifying patients to either grow their own cannabis at home or have a caretaker do it for them.

 It wasn’t until 2015 when Hawaii passed Act 241, allowing medical marijuana dispensaries.
 The Medical Marijuana Dispensary Program created guidelines for medical dispensaries to dispense medical cannabis products to qualifying patients who have registered with the state.
+In August of 2017, the first medical dispensaries opened their doors to qualifying patients.
+Click here to view a complete list of open dispensaries in Hawaii.

 Patients and caregivers with a valid Hawaii medical marijuana card may possess up to four ounces of "usable marijuana."
 It should not be broken down into less than one-ounce bags or containers, otherwise the police will consider it "intent to distribute."
 Selling marijuana is still illegal, even for legal patients and caregivers, and transportation of marijuana is still a grey area in the law.
 It is implied that patients will need to at some point take their medicine with them, but carrying it in public places is still prohibited.
 Therefore, it is strongly advised that you only carry what you need, keep it in an airtight container, and keep it in the trunk of your car when driving, if possible.